timo-juhani/KARPO/README.md

-# Configure ACI with Python!
+# Konfigure ACI with REST, Python and Objects

 ## Functionality
 This repository contains Python scripts that are used to automate ACI configuration tasks.
 The point of this work is to treat ACI implementation as an infrastructure-as-code project using minimalistic set of open source tools.